Abibubble/icecapades/README.md

 * There is occasionally an enemy that doesn't die when hit.
 * If you hold slide, then change tab on your browser, Tux auto-slides for the rest of the game.
 * Game is not responsive on all screen sizes.
+* When the user pauses the game, on restart, a lot of enemies are spawned.

 ### Lighthouse